honggialap/DirectXGame/readme.txt

-Update 20/01/22
+Update 22/01/22
-- I'm running super late, because I'm feeling lazy recently.
-Back on track, i guess.
+- LAZYYYY ASSSS FFFFFFFFF
-- I'm reading Game Programming Pattern, awesome book i would say.
-I end up never use Singleton in my code.
+- Whole week and I did nothing but reading book, testing out tech, writing design docs and stories, but not coding...
-I could use Command Pattern for my "Actor", but not now.
+- I should be coding if I want to be done with this.
-If I end up upgrading my framework again, I would like to add Event System and Lua Scripting too.
+- I think the first pattern I would have to implementing due to course requirement is Flyweight.
-But that is for after this task, now I would like to finish up the minimum requirement for Mario.
+Still, I still want to finishing up the book before decide to change anything.
-Who know what could be changed next semester, maybe it gonna be Castlevania, and my oh my, that suck.
+Apply patterns to the wrong problems gonna make a mess, not progress.